vineetk1/interact-keras-model/README.md

   -h, --help            show this help message and exit

 long options can be abbreviated if they are unambiguous in the commandline
+>>
 ```
-The "listlayers" sub-command displays the names and numbers of all the layers in the model.
+The "listLayers" sub-command displays the names and numbers of all the layers in the model.
 ```
 >>io ll
 layer 0: input_1          layer 1: embedding_1      layer 2: conv1d_1         layer 3: max_pooling1d_1  layer 4: conv1d_2         layer 5: max_pooling1d_2  layer 6: conv1d_3         layer 7: max_pooling1d_3  layer 8: flatten_1        layer 9: dense_1          layer 10: dense_2